Jeunese/jeunese.github.io/docs/ux-writing.md

 Alt text is a label that screen readers can use to describe an image.
 Alt text appears when images don't render.
 Guidelines for alt text include:

-- Describe the image in brief (1-2 sentences).
+- Describe the image in brief.
 - Use sentence case.

 ### Boolean values and toggles